desertduane/Learning-Journal/lj-day2.md

 #Learning Journal Entry 5

 On Friday this week I spent most of the day working on putting together the chocolate cookie assignment.
 I was amazed at how smoothly it went as I almost finished it by the time I had to go home.
 I realized I found CSS more enjoyable when I had guidelines to follow and knew what I was trying to make.
 CSS is much more frustrating to me when I am just given a blank canvas with no direction because I get frustrated in trying to figure out what works and what looks good.

+#Learning Journal Entry 5

+Today my group and I experienced a lot of long periods of hitting a wall followed by short bursts of success.
+Trying to figure out the functions needed to stop duplicate images from appearing in our selection of three was by far the biggest wall to over come today.
+Next will be trying to get it to count up how many times an image is clicked which unfortunately we did not get to that today.